otago/autocomplete-suggest-field/readme.md

-# An ajax based autocomplete suggestion field for SilverStripe
+# Ajax based autocomplete suggestion field for SilverStripe

 Use the 3.0 version for SilverStripe 3.\*, and the 4.0 version for SilverStripe 4.\*